-The bill amends RCW 79.15.050 to establish new provisions for the direct sale of valuable materials, particularly for habitat restoration projects.
-It specifies that while all sales exceeding $25,000 in appraised value must typically occur through public auction or sealed bids, there is an exception for direct sales.
-The board is authorized to set a maximum direct sale value of $25,000, but it can also allow direct sales of valuable materials up to $250,000 for entities engaged in habitat restoration, provided certain conditions are met.
-These conditions include ensuring the sale is in the state's best interest, that the project proponent has the necessary permits, and that the materials are not resold or remanufactured.
+The bill amends RCW 79.15.050 to facilitate the direct sale of valuable materials for habitat restoration projects.
+It establishes that all sales of valuable materials exceeding $25,000 in appraised value must typically occur through public auction or sealed bids, with exceptions for public lands granted for educational purposes.
+However, the bill introduces a provision allowing direct sales of valuable materials up to $250,000 in appraised value specifically for habitat restoration projects, provided certain conditions are met.
+These conditions include ensuring the sale is in the state's best interest, that the project proponent has the necessary permits, and that the materials are not resold or remanufactured for other uses.

 Substitute Bill: 79.15.050